IndigoUnited/spoonjs-www/doc/ApiReference/controller.md

             }

             this._editModule = new EditModuleController();
-            // Push the state to to the child controller
+            // Delegate the state to to the child controller
             // Note that the state argument is the state parameter bag that
             // contains not only the state parameters but also additional data
-            // about the state itself used internally by the framework this._editModule.setState(state);
+            // about the state itself used internally by the framework this._editModule.delegateState(state);
         }
     });